drbean/curriculum/pages/homepage/markdown/FAQ.md

   Then I use my resources as an experienced editor to solve the particular problem at hand.

-  Besides being critical, I am magnanimous about style.
+  While I am critical, it is important not to overcorrect.
+In style cases for example.
 I think:

           "Even though a native speaker might not have used this turn of phrase here, it has an appeal about it,